Landline-Telephone-Society/cpbx-documentation/docs/callrecordings.md

 All call recordings are stored on the PBX. **And staff may not under any circumstance listen or download call recordings with permission from at least one party.**

 Of course it is best to not trust anyone.
 Don't say personal info or say something you know you will regret saying later.
+OK